-- Site Assessment: An on-site inspection by an engineer or scientist to record land surface, site features, identify potential site constraints and define the most appropriate land application area.
+- Site Assessment: An on-site inspection by an engineer or scientist to record land surface, site features, identify potential site constraints, existing wastewater treatment and land application systems and define the most appropriate land application area.

 - Soil Assessment: A subsoil investigation by an engineer or scientist to record the soil profile and relevant soil properties within the land application area to determine potential soil limitations.